janani-tamilarasan/ruby-coding-excercise/README.md

+**PRIME_NUMBERS**
-1. Check if a Number Is a Prime
+1. **Check if a Number Is a Prime**
 What is prime Number?
 	Prime Number can be divisible by 1 and number itself. ie_ the divisor count would be 2.
 	Ex: 5, 7, 3 (prime numbers) and 2,9,10 -> Non prime number

 	Input -> 7 o/p -> '7 is prime number'
 	Input -> 9 o/p -> '9 is not prime number'

-*Intitution
+Intitution
 - 1 and number itself is prime number
 - Loop to 2 to number -1 -> check prime number and return 'Not Prime Number'
 - How to check if it prime number => num % i == 0